AutoCAT: Reinforcement Learning for Automated Exploration of Cache-Timing Attacks: Evaluation and Case Studies

 We implemented the PL cache with the lock/unlock interface in our cache model.
-To use the PL cache as a defense mechanism, we assume the victim's cache line is pre-installed and locked in the cache.
-We use a 4-way cache, and the address range of the attacker is 1-5 and the victim either accesses 0 or has no access depending on the secret value.
+To use the PL cache as a defense mechanism, we assume the victim program's cache line is pre-installed and locked in the cache.
+We use a 4-way cache, and the address range of the attack program is 1-5 and the victim program either accesses 0 or has no access depending on the secret value.
 The setting is considered to be secure in~\cite{he2017secure}.
-For this setting, the training takes about 45 minutes.
-Table~\ref{tab:plcache} shows the training time (\# of steps) and the attack sequence length for a cache with PLRU, with and without the PL cache. {\acronym} successfully found an attack that works even with the PL cache, represented by attack sequence $1\rightarrow v\rightarrow 3 \rightarrow 3 \rightarrow2\rightarrow 5 \rightarrow 5$.
-In this attack, the victim's cache line (address 0) always stays in the cache, and the victim's behavior (whether the victim makes access or not) does not evict any of the attacker's cache lines.
-However, the victim's access affects the LRU state.
-When the attacker made subsequent accesses, it can tell whether the victim accessed address 0 or not by observing if a new block can be brought into the cache.
+Table~\ref{tab:plcache} shows the training time (in \# of epochs) and the attack sequence length for a cache with PLRU, with and without the PL cache.
+The training runs take about an hour. {\acronym} successfully found an attack that works even with the PL cache, represented by attack sequence $1\rightarrow 3\rightarrow 5 \rightarrow 2 \rightarrow v\rightarrow 4 \rightarrow 4 \rightarrow g$.
+In this attack, the victim program's cache line (address 0) always stays in the cache, and the victim program's behavior (whether the victim program makes access or not) does not evict any of the attack program's cache lines.
+However, the victim program's access affects the LRU state.
+When the attack program made subsequent accesses, it can tell whether the victim program accessed address 0 or not by observing if a new block (e.g., address 4) can be brought into the cache.
 This attack is reported in recent literature~\cite{xiong2020leaking}.